 Some of the historical called still used and famous for particular goods sold.
 On the other hand, those regions no longer sell only specific material.
 Instead, they sold different kinds of materials for more profit in business.

 Old London city was compared with Bengaluru Pete, as there were many similarities in planning.
 Ancient London city has markets like Bengaluru Pete milk and Bread Street, Ironmonger Lane, Mason Avenue, etc.

 Bengaluru town has nine gates, similar to the gates of London city.
-Kempegowda built the mud fortress in 1537; now, it’s popularly known as Bengaluru fort.
+He built the mud fortress in 1537; now, it is popularly known as Bengaluru fort.
 Later, Mysuru King Hyder Ali rebuilt that fort with stone and so-called “Stone fort.”

-Vijaynagar Kempegowda minted coins for his territory without taking imperial permissions from Vijaynagar Emperor.
-Therefore, he gets punished imprisonment, and then, he released after five years.
+Kempegowda minted coins for his territory without taking imperial permissions from Vijaynagar Emperor.
+Therefore, he gets punished imprisonment, and after five years, he released by contemporary Vijaynagar ruler.
 However, After the release, his territories were again awarded to him.

 According to Historical records, his elder son named Gidde Gowda, got the legacy of Kempegowda.

 By now, you should know the wonderful accomplishments of this legend.
 He is one of the most important people India has ever hosted.
 As History might have put it out, Nadaprabhu Hiriya Kempegowda was the pioneer of the original Bangalore.